September 7 Bolsonarista still doesn't heat up demand for travel - 08/29/2022 - Panel SA

 Among the five most searched routes on Buser for the Independence holiday, none include Brasília as a destination.
 The company says that because it’s a midweek holiday, travel volume doesn’t tend to be as high as other holidays.

-Until this Monday (29), Buser had more than 17 thousand reservations made for all destinations for the 7th of September, considering round trips, that is, from the 6th to the 8th of September.
+Until this Monday (29), Buser had more than 17 thousand reservations made for all destinations for September 7, considering round trips, that is, from September 6 to 8.
 Last year, when the holiday fell on Tuesday, the startup spoke of an expectation of 100,000 passengers on the date.

 “This holiday being on Wednesday absurdly reduces our expectation regarding the increase in demand.
-One thing is a holiday on Tuesday, because you amend Monday and there is a high demand, regardless of manifestation, for the countryside, the coast”, says Letícia Pineschi , from Abrati (association of passenger transport companies).
+One thing is a holiday on Tuesday, because you amend Monday and have a high demand, regardless of manifestation, for the countryside, the coast”, says Letícia Pineschi , from Abrati (association of passenger transport companies).

 With the forecast of demonstrations in support of Bolsonaro in Brasília, the expectation among supporters is that the president will speak in a sound car before traveling to Rio de Janeiro.